grame-cncm/faustlibraries/README.md

 * Every time a new function is added, the documentation should be updated simply by running `make doclib`.
 * The environment system (e.g. `os.osc`) should be used when calling a function declared in another library (see the section on *Using the Faust Libraries*).
-* Try to reuse exisiting functions as much as possible.
+* Try to reuse existing functions as much as possible.
 * If you have any question, send an e-mail to rmichon_at_ccrma_dot_stanford_dot_edu.

 ### New Libraries